mehulsoni/DragonsOfMugloar/README.md

 ## LIMITATIONS

-Currently I am using Java 11 on my developing machine and due to which I am facing issue while mock http response using power mokito.
-So I have written Plain Java test case (mock)
+Currently, I am using Java 11 on my developing machine and due to which I am facing issue while mock http response using power mokito.
+Also tried to use spring-boot no web application to complete task and mock it but that is also throwing same error.
+So, I written Plain Java test case